Platform: PC and Mobile#

 Internal Pitching and Mockups#

 I worked to coordinate design efforts from the entire team, and leverage their individual capabilities.
-We defined our goals early on and were able to iterate quickly with mockups and small prototypes of ideas, which I completed several of while circling back with the team each time.
+We defined our goals early on and were able to iterate quickly with mockups and small prototypes of ideas, of which I completed several while working with the team.
 I contributed some of my design ideas to what would appear in the final pitch and prototype, but more importantly, I was able to reconcile diverging design goals and ideas from different people on the team into something coherent.

 ENGINEERING TASKS:#